nirenjan/pinelog/README.md

 i.e., date, log level, backtrace, module and log message individually to the output stream.
 The drawback of this is that if Pinelog is used in a multithreaded application, then the messages from multiple threads may be interleaved.
-In order to avoid this, you can define `PINELOG_BUFFER_SZ` to a positive value.
+In order to reduce the chances of this happening, you can define `PINELOG_BUFFER_SZ` to a positive value.
 This should be of sufficient size such that the largest log message can fit into this buffer, along with the individual components (timestamp, log level, etc.).
 A reasonable starting point for this is 256 bytes.

 Note that this will result in a greater use of stack space, so applications with limited stack space should not use this, or they risk a stack overflow.
+Finally, note that the `write` system call is not guaranteed to be atomic, so you may still see interleaved data, especially if you have a large value configured for `PINELOG_BUFFER_SZ`.

 ### Usage